Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 > Feature description / User story.

 Storybook in JavaScript world is a tool for UI development.
 It makes development faster and easier in an isolated manner.
-It allows you to browse a components library, view the different states of each component, and interactively develop and test components.
+It allows to browse a components library, view the different states, and interactively develop and test them.

 A similar concept we want to apply to the Metrics Web Application.